Exporting to Saudi Arabia | Octagona Srl

 To export to Saudi Arabia, it is essential to obtain certifications that meet specific requirements.

-As of 2019, the country replaced the Certificate of Conformity with the SABER Certificate of Conformity Assessment.
-Under the SALEEM program for product safety, the Saudi Standards, Metrology and Quality Organization (SASO) introduced the electronic platform SABER.
-This initiative aims to simplify import procedures, reduce the entry of counterfeit products and ensure compliance with technical regulations and to Saudi standards.
+Since 2019, the country has replaced the Certificate of Conformity with the SABER Conformity Assessment Certificate.
+As part of the SALEEM program for product safety, the Saudi Standards, Metrology and Quality Organization (SASO) introduced the electronic platform SABER.
+This initiative aims to simplify import procedures, reduce the entry of counterfeit products, and ensure compliance with Saudi technical regulations and standards.

 As a result, importers are required to use SABER's electronic platform to register products and obtain respective certificates of conformity.